 Kiddie Tax.
 The kiddie tax applies to unearned income for children under the age of 19 and college students under the age of 24.
 Unearned income is income from sources other than wages and salary, like dividends and interest.
 As written, taxable income attributable to net unearned income will be taxed according to the brackets applicable to trusts and estates (you’ll see those posted above).
 With respect to earned income, the rules are the same as before.

 Some additional tax credits and deductions were adjusted for 2018 or altered under the conference bill.
 Here’s a look at a few of the most popular:

 - Child Tax Credit.
 As written, the child tax credit will be increased to $2,000 per qualifying child and will be refundable up to $1,400, subject to phaseouts.
 The bill also includes a temporary $500 nonrefundable credit for other qualifying dependents (for example, older adults).
-Phaseouts, which are not indexed for inflation, will begin with adjusted gross income of more than $400,000 for married taxpayers filing jointly and more than $200,000 for all other taxpayers.
+Phaseouts, which are not indexed for inflation, will begin with an adjusted gross income of more than $400,000 for married taxpayers filing jointly and more than $200,000 for all other taxpayers.